-It's true that some of the things that can have a big effect on our lungs aren't things we have direct control over.
+It's true that some of the things that can have a significant effect on our lungs aren't things we have direct control over.
 We can wash our hands and get vaccines to prevent illness, avoid allergies and take medications, but it can be nearly impossible to avoid what is already in the air around us.

 It's almost as if everyone in a close radius to where the forest fires took place are all essentially “smoking” every time they took a breath outdoors.
-Forest fires can be causes by people, or by a combination of people starting small fires and the dryness of the woods and plants because of a drought.
+Forest fires can be caused by people, or by a combination of people starting small fires and the dryness of the woods and plants because of a drought.

 There can also be an issue if you live near an active volcano.
 Active volcanoes will throw soot into the air with particles that are small enough to inhale.
 The soot from a volcano can come down to earth quickly, or spend some time up in the atmosphere first.

-While smoking accounts for 80% of the cases of COPD, the other 20% is caused by living near an area with a very poor air quality.
+While smoking accounts for 80% of the cases of COPD, the other 20% is caused by living near an area with inferior air quality.
 So, what can you do if you live in an area with high pollution?
 If you use an oxygen concentrator, you will need to clean the filter thoroughly once a week and have it replaced every 6 months or less, depending on the severity of the pollution in your area.

 You might also give serious consideration to moving to an area with better air quality.
 Keep in mind that just because an area is away from the city, it might not necessarily have less pollution.
-Pay attention to the air quality advisory for a certain area through weather reports.
+Pay attention to the air quality advisory for a specific area through weather reports.